D-Bald/fiber-backend/README.md

 - Content Handler:
    - add `PATCH` Method to update of any content entry
    - Query content and types by title/Name, tags, (and field-values?)
-   - Distinguish between user roles: just admins can reach routes, that are now protected, but anyone can create a user (By handing the role to the jwt claims).
+- Add Auth Middleware: Distinguish between user roles: just admins can reach routes, that are now protected, but anyone can create a user (By handing the role to the jwt claims).
 Create a default admin user on start.
 - API Endpoints for File/Media upload
 - Configuration via Config file
 - Validation schemas for Input Data (https://docs.gofiber.io/guide/validation)